 A Loud Dog

 It’s usually a very good idea to purchase a loud dog.
 Not only will this become an excellent member of the family, but its bark can deter would-be intruders.
-The kicker?
-You don’t even need to purchase a large dog with aggressive tendencies.
-Your pet simply needs to be loud enough to be heard, and willing to bark at anything or any stranger approaching the front or backdoors.
+We aren’t talking scary guard dog here, your pet simply needs to be loud enough to be heard, and willing to bark at anything or any stranger approaching the front or backdoors.
 Dogs have an uncanny sense for detecting strange movement of this sort, so it can be worthwhile to do so.

 A Great Fence